-The British Schools Overseas (BSO) scheme....here at last!
-Until now, if schools outside the UK said they were inspected by Ofsted**, could you believe them?
+The British Schools Overseas (BSO) scheme...one of the British government's great success stories!
+Before 2011, if schools outside the UK said they were inspected by Ofsted**, could you believe them?

-Until very recently, outside of the UK, Ofsted officially inspected only Ministry of Defence schools.
+Until fairly recently, outside of the UK, Ofsted officially inspected only Ministry of Defence schools.
 Dodgy schools abroad might airily say they were 'inspected by Ofsted' when that simply was not the case.

 In some cases, Ofsted contract inspectors might be hired in private arrangements between the school and a real Ofsted inspection contractor, but there was no way to know what changed in the report after the inspector flew home- or even whether the "inspector’s" credentials really just included a gap year making coffee in an Ofsted UK office.
 Certainly there was no requirement by a foreign government that the inspection report be authentic, public, or provided to parents in its entirety.